PART 5201 FEDERAL ACQUISITION REGULATIONS SYSTEM

-(2) Written justification for such certification is provided to the Secretary of Defense (SECDEF) by Assistant Secretary of the Navy (Research Development & Acquisition) (ASN(RDA)), and the SECDEF approves in writing the inclusion of such certification requirement.
-Submit those requests for certifications to DASN(P) by email at RDAJ&As.firstname.lastname@example.org with the subject “[Activity Name] DFARS 201.107 – Request for Certification.”
+(2) Written justification for such certification is provided to the Secretary of Defense (SECDEF) by Under Secretary of Defense for Acquisition and Sustainment (USD(A&S)), and the SECDEF approves in writing the inclusion of such certification requirement.
+Submit those requests for certifications to DASN(P) by email at firstname.lastname@example.org with the subject “[Activity Name] DFARS 201.107 – Request for Certification.”

 (b) Delegation of authority.
 The authorities assigned or delegated within NMCARS may be delegated or redelegated, unless otherwise restricted.

 (S-90) When the FAR or DFARS requires submission of a document to an organization outside of the Department of the Navy and the NMCARS directs the submission of that document to DASN(P), DASN(P) assumes the responsibility for complying with the requirement in the FAR or DFARS.